 Public Artworks

-Waterson’s public artworks are site-specific and respond to the scale and natural history of their locale.
-The materiality and form of Waterson’s surfaces subtly reflect changes in light and shadow, and frame their surrounding environment.
+Waterson’s public artworks are site-specific and respond to the stories, natural history and scale of their locale.
+The materiality and form of Waterson’s sculptures subtly reflect changes in light and shadow.
+The sculptural elements frame and transform their surrounding environment.
 Selected Public Artworks follow.

 Flourish – Thrive Prosper Bloom